CRC Energy Efficiency Scheme

 Annual report publication

-The Environment Agency has published the second Annual Report Publication (ARP) for 2013-14 under the legislation establishing the CRC scheme.
+The Environment Agency publishes the Annual Report Publication (ARP) under the legislation establishing the CRC scheme.

-This allows publication of information on the basis of participants’ annual reports, plus details submitted when they registered for the scheme.
+This allows publication of information based on participants’ annual reports, plus details submitted when they registered for the scheme.

 Read our case studies to find out how participants in the CRC Scheme are managing their energy use to improve energy efficiency.

 Appeals guidance for phase one appeal, and for later phases of the scheme is available.

 Guidance on the CRC repayment mechanism for surplus allowances